OmarBedawi/my_first_e-store/readme_files/testing/testing.md

 > As an Owner, I would like simple navigation to the e-Books pages, so I can encourage users to buy e-Books.

-* The e-Books page is one of the first links seen on the landing page, along with being the first link after **Home** in the navbar.
+* The e-Books page is one of the first links seen on the landing page, along with being the first link after **Home** in the navbar and on the mobile dropdown.
-On the mobile navbar it is the second link after **Home**.

-> As an Owner, I would like lots of links back to the e-Books pages, so I can get users to buy more products.
+> As an Owner, I would like lots of links back to the e-Books pages, so I can get users to buy more.

 * There are multiple links to or back to the e-Books pages.
-There is one on the Homepage (Shop now) and one appear in empty baskets.
+There is one on the Homepage (Shop now) and one appear in empty shopping bag.
 After successful checkouts, users are linked back to the e-Books pages, and shopping bag have an option to go back to the e-Books pages or checkout.

-After a user successfully adds an e-Book to the basket or logs in, they are redirected to the e-Books page.
+After an user successfully adds an e-Book to the basket or logs in, they are redirected to the e-Books page.
-These all provide users ample chance to get back to the main shopping page and add more items.
+All that provide users ample chance to get back to the main shopping page and add more items.

 > As an Owner, I would like professional and clean styling, so I can keep the site attractive to users.

-* Throughout the site, attention has been paid not to overcrowd pages and keep styling simple and consistent.
+* Throughout the site, attention has been paid to not overcrowd pages and keep styling simple and consistent.
 All buttons have the same styling, along with text-links and the font-family, following the same styling.